What is contact dermatitis?

-Plants, metals, cosmetics, and medications may also cause a contact dermatitis reaction:
+Plants, metals, cosmetics, and medicines may also cause a contact dermatitis reaction:

 Poison ivy is part of a plant family that includes poison oak and sumac.
-It is the most common cause of a contact dermatitis reaction.
+It is one of the most common causes of a contact dermatitis reaction.

 - Nickel is found in costume jewelry, and belt buckles.
 Watches, zippers, snaps, and hooks on clothing may also contain nickel.

 - Chrome-plated items, which contain nickel, will probably cause skin reactions in people sensitive to nickel.

 - Mercury, which is found in contact lens solutions, can cause a reaction in some people.